 How to add a Wi-Fi Direct device on Windows 10

-If you want to add a Wi-Fi Direct device to your Windows 10 computer system, then open the Settings app by clicking on the Windows key + I. After that, navigate to Devices > Bluetooth & other devices > Add Bluetooth or other devices.
+In short, if you want to add a Wi-Fi Direct device to your Windows 10 computer system, then open the Settings app by clicking on the Windows key + I. After that, navigate to Devices > Bluetooth & other devices > Add Bluetooth or other devices.

 Finally, select Everything else, then add the device you wish to connect with.